-PURPOSE: To provide funding for local school nutrition programs approved to participate in the Federally assisted School Nutrition Programs administered by the Department to support the recruitment and retention of personnel who are/will be employed directly in the provision on School Nutrition services in response to COVID-19.

-ELIGIBILITY: Public School Units (PSU) whose School Food Authorities are approved to participate in the National School Lunch Program, which includes the School Breakfast Program and the Seamless Summer each PSU less the unexpended balance of CRF School Nutrition funds as of July 31, 2021.
+TYPE: Dollars TERM: Funds are available through September 30, 2023 PURPOSE: To provide funding for local school nutrition programs approved to participate in the Federally assisted School Nutrition Programs administered by the Department to support the recruitment and retention of personnel who are/will be employed directly in the provision on School Nutrition services in response to COVID-19.
+ELIGIBILITY: Public School Units (PSU) whose School Food Authorities are approved to participate in the National School Lunch Program, which includes the School Breakfast Program and the Seamless Summer Option, as of August 31, 2021.
+FORMULA: Funds shall be allocated based on the Average Daily Membership of each PSU less the unexpended balance of CRF School Nutrition funds as of July 31, 2021.